pschichtel/JavaCAN/README.md

 For compilation:

 * Maven 3 or newer
-* A locally running docker daemon and permissions to run containers
+* Podman or docker and permissions to run containers (alternatively provide the `RUN_CONTAINER_COMMAND` env with a command that takes an image name)
 * Java 8 (Maven will enforce this)
 * Bash